 The chapters of this work focus on:

-- describing the spatial structure of metropolitan areas using location types for city, older suburb, newer suburb and rural areas
+- describing the spatial structure of metropolitan areas and neighborhood poverty using location types for city, older suburb, newer suburb and rural areas

 - decomposing metropolitan segregation by race and ethnicity into components for segregation within or between locations of a metropolitan area.